mattjared/personal-site/README.md

-a website made with 11ty
+a website made with 11ty, runs on github pages.

 `npm install`